dobobaie/real-threads/README.md

 # Nthread JS
-Create easily threads in NodeJs.
-The purpose is to delegate some part of your code in own processus.
+Create easily children thread (process) in NodeJs.
+The purpose is to delegate some part of your code in another process.
-It means that the code is executed in another process, thread, and give you the possibility to communicate with the main thread.

 ⚠ Be careful ⚠
 Don't try to make an infinite loop during the creation of the thread.
-Obviously, your server/computer will be affected by the number of threads.
+Obviously, your server/computer will be affected by the number of threads and... cash.

 ## ☁️ Installation